maialenz/WetPaws/TESTING.md

 - [Chosen Favicon](docs/favicon_test/test-favicon3.png)

 As seen in the examples above, the new favicon is visually more appealing than the first two.

+## BUGS

+---

+### Bug 1 - h1 font-size not reducing for big screens
+- Tried to make index.html h1 smaller in font-size for larger screens but something is not lettig the size get smaller.
+    - When testing the responsivness of it, I can see the font-size reducing, but not in higher resolution screens.